jyotizare/SQL_pizza_sale/README.md

 # SQL_pizza_sale_analysis
 Pizza sales data analysis using MySQL.
-Pizza Sales Analysis
 This project analyzes pizza sales data using MySQL.
 The analysis is based on four CSV files that were imported into a MySQL server.
 The files and their respective columns are as follows:

 order_details: order_details_id, order_id, pizza_id, quantity